tttr222/relation-extraction-char-rnn/README.md

 ## Acknowledgements

+Please consider citing the following paper(s) if you use this software in your work:

 > Ramakanth Kavuluru, Anthony Rios, and Tung Tran.
 "Extracting Drug-Drug Interactions with Word and Character-Level Recurrent Neural Networks."
 In Healthcare Informatics (ICHI), 2017 IEEE International Conference on, pp. 5-12.
 IEEE, 2017.

 ```